 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-So, maybe you love lattes, crave cappuccinos or just really enjoy espresso.
+Updated for 2021 So, maybe you love lattes, crave cappuccinos or just really enjoy espresso.
 And, you’ve decided it’s time to have the ability to make your favorite whenever you want at home or in the office.

 In this article, I’ll cover the basic types of machines to help you decide which is best for your situation.
 You will learn the pros and cons of each type.
 And be sure to stick around for the end of the video.
 I’ll give you specific suggestions in each category.
 My “can’t go wrong” picks of machines that have excellent reviews, proven track records and represent good values.